Public Records & Services in Burbank

 Criminal Records

 Clay County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and a sex offender registry.
 The Clay County Sheriff's Office and the Vermillion Police Department maintain these records, which are accessible for background checks.
-The South Dakota Bureau of Investigation provides additional resources for residents seeking criminal background information.
+The South Dakota Division of Criminal Investigation provides additional resources for residents seeking criminal background information.
 Public access to these records is governed by state law, with certain restrictions to protect privacy and sensitive information.

 Vital Records